sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 - Does the vendor access one of the following types of sensitive data?
   - Sensitive security information (e.g. incident data, security logs, authentication)
-  - Core IT infrastructure (e.g. GCP, AWS, customer data storage) IF ANY OF THE ABOVE, legal to review and negotiate
+  - Core IT infrastructure (e.g. GCP, AWS, customer data storage)
+- IF ANY OF THE ABOVE, legal to review and negotiate
   - Indemnification for data breach/confidentiality breach
   - Uncapped liability for indemnification
   - Sample language is available in our [Vendor Review Playbook](https://docs.google.com/document/d/1RxuOmvrw8Khe7sbMoNcFkrASoTdh4a0MsqWrg4FWqpw/edit)
-- Is legal review necessary?
-  - If (1) no personal data or sensitive data and (2) annual contract spend is projected to be <$100,000 per year, no legal review.
 - Examples of contract types that generally do not require legal review
   - One-off team trainings that do not involve the provision of personal data
   - Events and conferences